This post contains everything you need to plan the ultimate Oman road trip.

 Certain nationalities can apply for an Omani eVisa in advance, which speeds things up on arrival.

 ** I always use, and strongly recommend, iVisa.com.
 Their online visa processing service is quick, secure, and easy to use. **

-Oman is a conservative Islamic country.
+Oman is a conservative Muslim country.
 People here are super friendly and welcoming, but be considerate of the local culture.

 Most Omanis wear long, loosely fitting clothes.
 You don’t strictly need to do this, but it’s best to avoid anything skimpy or particularly tight-fitting.

 Ideally, clothes should cover your shoulders and knees (for men and women).
 Investing in a pair of lightweight cotton trousers will help to keep you cool and comfortable, without attracting any strange looks.

 Women – you only need to cover your hair in mosques and at other religious sites.
 Sometimes you can borrow a headscarf at the entrance, but not always.
 It’s worth carrying a light scarf or similar with you for this purpose.